 That space to engage extends to the division of labor as well.
 Since all the students creating freshman computer science game projects are programmers, roles within teams tend to be much more fluid.
 “Everyone has to write code for the game, but there are lots of other things to do such as design, art, and audio,” Chambers says.
 “No computer science discipline takes the lead on anything in first-year project classes — we actually encourage everyone to try different roles.”
 The room for experimentation allows students to find early strengths and interests within the game development process, as well as face inevitable programming challenges without undue pressure.

+In the end, freshman year projects are less about the games themselves and more about the process along the way.
 “Even though all the students think the classes are about making games, much of the learning actually just comes from forming teams and working with others,” Chambers says.